Characterizing Attacks on Deep Reinforcement Learning: Adversarial Attacks on DRL

+In an alternative black-box setting, the attacker has access to query the model, obtaining the model's outputs on given inputs (while still not knowing the model architecture or parameters).
+This setting represents a realistic real-world deployment, for example where an executable copy of the agent is shipped to customers, or where an online service is offered.
+In this setting, we propose more advanced black-box attacks, which take advantage of this query access.

-\textbf{Finite difference (FD) based black-box attack}.
-Previous black-box attacks \textsf{obs-fgsm-bb} and \textsf{obs-imi-bb} all require retraining a surrogate policy.
-Previous work by \citeauthor{bhagoji2017exploring}~\cite{bhagoji2017exploring} applies the finite difference (FD) method in attacking classification models.
-We extend the FD method to DRL systems in \textsf{obs-fd-bb} which doesn't require retraining a new policy.
-This attack works in the setting where we don't have the policy network's architecture or parameters, but can query the network.
-FD based attack on DRL uses FD to estimate gradient on the input observations, and then perform gradient descent to generate perturbations on the input observations.
+\textbf{Black-box finite difference (FD) based attack}.
+Baseline black-box attack \textbf{\textsf{obs-fgsm-bb}} requires retraining a surrogate policy.
+Previous work~\cite{bhagoji2017exploring} applies the finite difference (FD) method in attacking classification models.
+We extend the FD method to DRL systems in \textbf{\textsf{obs-fd-bb}} which doesn't require retraining a new policy.
+This attack works in the setting where we don't have the policy network's architecture or parameters and the training algorithms, but can query the network.
+FD based attack on DRL uses FD to estimate gradient with respect to the input observations.
+It then generates perturbations on the input observations by using the estimated gradient.
 The key step in FD is to estimate the gradient.
-Denote the loss function as $L$ and state input as $\mathbf{s}\in\mathbb{R}^n$.
-Then the canonical basis vector $\mathbf{e}_i$ is defined as an $d$ dimension vector with 1 only in the $i$-th component and 0 otherwise.
-The finite difference method estimates gradients via the following equation
+Denote the loss function as $L$ and state input as $\mathbf{s}\in\mathbb{R}^d$.
+The canonical basis vector $\mathbf{e}_i$ is defined as an $d$ dimension vector with 1 only in the $i$-th component and 0 otherwise.
+The FD method estimates gradients via the following equation

 where $\delta$ is a parameter to control estimation accuracy.
-For $n$ dimensional input, the finite difference method would require $2n$ queries to obtain the estimation, which is computationally intensive for high dimensional inputs such as images.
-We propose a sampling technique to mitigate this computational cost.
+The loss function $L$ depends on the actual RL algorithm we use, and since we have the model output, we can select an action with a minimal value.
+Define the state-action value function as $Q(s,a)$, then given a state $s$, we can obtain a bad target action $a_{t}$ from the model output as $a_t = \arg\min_{a}Q(s,a)$.
+Then we define $L$ to induce the model to select that bad action as follows.
+Denote the actor of the RL algorithm as $\pi$; the loss function for continuous control is: $L(\mathbf{s}) = \|\pi(\mathbf{s})-a_t\|_2^2,$ and the loss function for discrete control is, $ L(\mathbf{s}) = \text{CELoss}(\pi(\mathbf{s}), a_t)$, where CELoss() is the cross-entropy loss for classification.
+In the DQN setting, there is no actor, but we can define an action probability distribution as For $d$ dimensional input, the finite difference method would require $2d$ queries to obtain the estimation, which is computationally intensive for high dimensional inputs such as images .
+Therefore, we propose a sampling technique to mitigate this computational cost.

-\textbf{Adaptive sampling based FD (SFD)}.
-Many deep learning models extract features from inputs patch-wise and have sparse activation map~\citep{bau2017network}.
-In Figure~\ref{image-grad}, we compare the gradient pattern of an image in CIFAR-10 to the random distributed gradient pattern.
-On the left image, large gradient are more concentrated in a certain region rather than distributed in the entire image as in the right image.